gi-no/blog_mean_stack/article3.en.md

 Summary
 ===============
 I introduced how to build a QA service using a MEAN stack, AngularJS Full-Stack generator.
-Using MEAN stack, we can build a sophisticated web service from client-side logic to server-side logic quickly by only using JavaScript.
+Using MEAN stack, we can quickly build a sophisticated web service, from client-side logic to server-side logic, by only using JavaScript.
 Using the generator, we can get best practice boilerplate codes, and just edit the codes to create services.
-It is especially helpful for startups or prototypes where it is required to create and change services quickly by trial and error.
+It is especially helpful for startups or prototypes where it is necessary to create and change services quickly by trial and error.

 Lets' come up with ideas, and build your own services!

-Welcome any feedback such as errors, suggestion, or anything you noticed about this articles as comments!
+I welcome any feedback such as errors, suggestion, or anything you noticed about this articles as comments!

 I'll continue writing articles to build web services using MEAN stack.